sneas/lifehacks/README.md

 ## General
 * Breath in, breath out
 * Look for green objects
-* Imagine your skin is shining like a rainbow (or like an oil on water)
+* Imagine your skin is shining like a rainbow (or like oil on water)
 * Do not trust thoughts
 * Contemplate emptyness
 * Scrutinize emotions
 * Be ecological
-* A deal with deavil will cost you
 * Drink some water

 ## Interact with others